 The Sunday Tourist category is for experienced riders and has been divided into three categories in order to accommodate a wide range of paces and distances:

-Tourist: Rides are for experienced cyclists, utilizing both urban and rural routes at faster paces of 23-28 km/h and longer distances of 60-215 km.
-On longer rides, grouping and regrouping is informal and riders are expected to download and preview the ride maps/cue sheets before a ride.
+Tourist A: These are at a pace of 28-32 km/hr over distances of 80-120 km.
 Riders are expected to stay in a group and regroup at traffic lights before they hit the open road.
 Once on the open road, everyone is essentially on their own, at their own pace, and self-sufficient.
-All rides have a designated lunch spot and optional rest spots, located on the ride map/cue sheet.
-Sportif riders do the same rides as Tourists, but at the faster 29-35 km/h pace.
+All rides have a designated lunch spot, located on the ride map/cue sheet.

 Sunday Tourist Rides On Strava

 Upcoming Tourist A Events